 Being in a codependent relationship will leave you frustrated, exhausted, and unfulfilled.
 And it reinforces a belief that you’re not good enough or unworthy.
 To break away from a codependent relationship, the first step is to recognize if you’re in one.

 Codependency can occur in any type of relationship that involves your parents, children, spouse, friends, or even co-workers.
 But what makes a relationship codependent?

 Some of the most typical signs of a codependent relationship can be:

 - You’re overly concerned about what the other person is doing, thinking, and feeling—and you want to fix or rescue them from their problems.
 In doing this, you lose sight of yourself, of your needs!

 - Your life role centers around catering to the other person’s needs, etc. You even get to worry that if you don’t take care of them, something bad will happen.

 - You have a sense that the relationship is consistently one-sided.
-You keep giving, being responsible, working hard.
-But the other person has “license” to slack and avoid consequences.
+You keep giving, being responsible, and working hard.
+But the other person has a “license” to slack and avoid consequences.
 You create and feed a cycle of enabling and justifying the other person’s unhealthy behaviors and choices.

-- You continue to feed the dynamics of this unhealthy relationship and even increasing your emotional investment to keep the calm.
+- You continue to feed the dynamics of this unhealthy relationship and even increase your emotional investment to keep the calm.
 Indirectly, this becomes a form of relative control (“controlling the other person’s behavior”).
 Worst, you stay in the relationship!

 The question is then, how to change a codependent relationship?